Bitcoin Address: Your Unique Identifier on the Network

 What is a bitcoin address on cash app?

-A SegWit bitcoin address is a specific format that uses the Segregated Witness protocol, an upgrade that improves the Bitcoin network's efficiency.
-By separating signature data from the main transaction block, these addresses reduce transaction fees and increase the number of transactions that can fit into a block.
+A SegWit Bitcoin address is a modern address format that uses the Segregated Witness protocol to improve the Bitcoin network's efficiency.
+By separating signature data from the main transaction, these addresses reduce transaction fees and allow more transactions to be processed in each block.

 How to turn Bitcoin into cash?